wailywang/VCapAV/README.md

 # VCapAV

-**VCapAV** is an audio-visual deepfake detection benchmark and toolkit, featuring three key models: **AASIST**, **ResNet**, and **LCNN**.
+**VCapAV** is an audio-visual deepfake detection benchmark and toolkit, featuring three key models: **AASIST**, **ResNet18**, and **LCNN**.
 The benchmark supports both unimodal and cross-modal forgery detection using spatial frequency features, log-Fbank spectrograms, and raw waveform encodings.

 ## Dataset Overview